Travel details

 Travel story

-Because it is a second journey
+Because it is a second trip,

-the paths you walk are slightly different
+the paths you take are a little different,

-finding new expressions in unfamiliar cities
+and you find new expressions in unfamiliar cities.

 -